nixiieee/encoder-for-rag-chatbot/README.md

  \frac{1}{N} \sum_{i=1}^{N} \max \left( 0, \log \left( \sum_{j=1}^{k} \exp (\mathbf{a}_i \cdot \mathbf{n}_{ij}) \right) - (\mathbf{a}_i \cdot \mathbf{p}_i) + r_i + \alpha \right)
 ```

+## Dataset

+The dataset original dataset - logs of techsupport chats with users - was modified into a "anchor-positive-negative" triplet format, where "anchor" is the user's message, "positive" is the correct answer (from the operator, used in a real dialog) and "negative" is an incorrect answer.
+A sample (with mock data) can be found in `data/triplet_data.csv`.

 ## Installing dependencies